JackPW-lang/BalanceBoard/README.md

     - to begin a new term, please list your courses.
 - Do you prefer having everything listed at once (i.e. can see everything at a glance even if it means more clutter), or do you prefer a simple UI (i.e. few things on the screen at a time, less overwhelming but requires extra navigation to find certain info)?
 (This is to tailor the UI to suit their learning style)
 - Do you prefer a system that actively reminds you of tasks, (e.g. push notifications, reminders when procrastination is detected) or a system that simply lists things (no interruptions, "do not disturb" — just a clean space you check on your own)?
 - *optional* Are there any issues or challenges that have historically affected your grades or learning (e.g., procrastination, burnout, test anxiety, ADHD, etc.)?
-We’ll use this info to better tailor reminders, notifications, and UI interactions to support your unique needs — no judgment, just support. 🛈 You can update this anytime.
-We want BalanceBoard to grow with you, not just around your deadlines.
+We’ll use this info to better tailor reminders, notifications, and UI interactions to support your unique needs (no judgment, just support).
+You can update this anytime.

 Note: Everything here can be changed later in Settings.
 Your answers to this questionnaire are always saved — you can revisit and edit them anytime.